Tree squirrel: As pests

 To discourage chewing on an object, it can be coated or covered with something to make it distasteful: for instance a soft cloth doused with chili pepper paste or powder.
 Capsaicin and Ro-pel are other forms of repellent.
 To remain effective, the coating must be reapplied regularly, especially if it is exposed to the weather.
-Poisoning squirrels can be problematic because of the risks to other animals or children in the building, and because the odor of a dead squirrel in an attic or wall cavity is very unpleasant and persistent.
+Poisoning squirrels can be problematic because of the risks to other animals in the building, and because the odor of a dead squirrel in an attic or wall cavity is very unpleasant and persistent.

-Trapping is often necessary to remove squirrels from residential structures.
+Trapping is often used to remove squirrels from residential structures.
 Effective baits include fruit, peanut butter, nuts, seeds and vanilla extract.

 An alternative method is to wait until squirrels have left in search of food, and then close up all their access openings, or to install one-way trap doors or a carefully angled pipe.
-Attempting to get rid of all squirrels in a neighborhood is generally a futile goal; the focus instead should be on physically excluding them from places where they can do damage.
-There are other humane techniques to remove squirrels from buildings, but removal is ineffective unless steps are taken to prevent them from immediately breaking in again.
+Attempting to get rid of all squirrels in a neighborhood is generally futile; the focus instead should be on physically excluding them from places where they can do damage.
+There are other humane techniques to remove squirrels from buildings, but removal is ineffective unless steps are taken to prevent them from immediately re-entering.

 Squirrels are often the cause of power outages.
 They can readily climb a power pole and crawl or run along a power cable.
 The animals will climb onto power transformers or capacitors looking for food, or a place to cache acorns.
 If they touch a high voltage conductor and a grounded portion of the enclosure at the same time, they are electrocuted, and often cause a short circuit that shuts down equipment.
-Squirrels have brought down the high-tech NASDAQ stock market twice and were responsible for a spate of power outages at the University of Alabama.
+Squirrels have brought down the NASDAQ stock market twice and were responsible for a spate of power outages at the University of Alabama.
 To sharpen their teeth, squirrels will often chew on tree branches or even the occasional live power line.
 Rubber or plastic plates, or freely rotating sleeves ("squirrel guards") are sometimes used to discourage access to these facilities.

 Squirrels otherwise appear to be safe and pose almost zero risk of transmitting rabies.